Student Access and Inclusion

 You can be assured that all our correspondence with you and documentation you provide to us is strictly confidential and will remain within Student Access & Inclusion.
 Please also see our site on Confidentiality and Privacy.

 The purpose of our service is about access to education and the whole student experience.
-This means that students are able to:
+This means ensuring that you can:

-- participate equally with their peers in all course activities including assessments and examinations – this includes course activities that occur both on and off campus
+- participate equally with your peers in all course activities including assessments and examinations – this includes course activities that occur both on and off campus

 - access verbal or written information, lectures, tutorials and practicums, computer labs, or the libraries in an appropriate format